mirandrom/lightning-transformer-pretraining/README.md

   --devices DEVICES     Number of accelerator devices or list of device ids.Must be a str that will evaluate to a python expression.
 E.g. "1" or "[0,1]". (default: 1)
   --num_nodes NUM_NODES
-                        Number of nodes. (default: 1) --strategy STRATEGY   Set to `ddp` for multiple devices or nodes. (default: None) --fault_tolerant [FAULT_TOLERANT]
+                        Number of nodes. (default: 1) --strategy STRATEGY   Set to `ddp` for multiple devices or nodes.
+Can also be set to e.g. `deepspeed_stage_3_offload` or any other keyword strategy supported by pytorch-lightning. (default: None)
+  --fault_tolerant [FAULT_TOLERANT]
                         Whether to run pytorch-lightning in fault-tolerant mode.
 See: https://pytorch-lightning.readthedocs.io/en/1.6.3/advanced/fault_tolerant_training.html?highlight=fault%20tolerant and: https://github.com/PyTorchLightning/pytorch-lightning/blob/1.6.3/pl_examples/fault_tolerant/automatic.py (default: True)